softwaremill/trqbox-demo/README.md

  This should install Rails.
 1. Build the project: `mvn clean install`
 1. Now start up the AS: go to `$TORQUEBOX_HOME/jboss/bin` and execute `run.sh`.
-1. Deploy the backend and frontend: run the `deploy.sh` script (it copies the `.war` into JBoss's deploy directory, and invokes a Torquebox Rake task which copies the `.knob` into the same place).
+1. Deploy the backend and frontend: run the `deploy.sh` script (it copies the jars into the lib directory of the Rails app, and invokes a Torquebox Rake task which copies the `.knob` into JBoss's deploy directory).
 1. Test that it works: go to `http://localhost:8080/welcome/index`.
 You should see welcome messages, coming both from Rails and from the CDI bean.